brennodemarchi/portfolio-quartz/content/en-us/about/cv in english.md

 ---

-Anthropologist and independent Cultural Producer.
+Anthropologist, Cultural Producer and Multimedia Artist.
 Currently enrolling a Ph.D. in Social Anthropology in the Federal University of Santa Catarina.
 I also hold a Master's degree in Social Anthropology from the Federal University of Santa Catarina.
 Bachelor's degrees in Social Sciences from São Paulo State University (Unesp - Marília, São Paulo, Brazil), both in Social Sciences and in Teaching.
 Technical degree in Informatics from Aristóteles Ferreira Technical School (ETEC-AF - Santos, São Paulo, Brazil).
 [brennodemarchi@gmail.com](mailto:brennodemarchi@gmail.com) | [www.brennodemarchi.art.br](http://www.brennodemarchi.art.br)

 ---